How to Heal Broken Family Relationships

 You may need to get into counseling if you are stuck, or maybe you need to work on forgiveness.
 You don’t need to talk to your estranged family member to forgive.
 This is strictly for you.
 It is worth doing!

 Maybe you need to prayerfully consider reengaging.
-Whatever you do, I am praying for you because I know a lot of you out there need God to work a miracle.
+Whatever you do, I am praying for you because I know a lot of you need God to work a miracle.
 Trust Him.
 He is able.

 This is such a powerful song about dry bones coming alive.
 This is literally what happens when there is restoration.
 Listen to this amazing song and hear the powerful words.
 Pray them for your own family.